 And, to make sure you're saving as much money as you can, try these eBay bidding tips.

-A good alternative to eBay is Amazon.
-You'll usually find similar prices and products on there, including unboxed fragrances.
+Amazon is also worth trying.
+You'll usually find similar prices and products on there as you would on eBay, including unboxed fragrances.

 You can find some cheap designer perfume on Amazon.
-We've previously spotted a 100ml bottle of Calvin Klein Eternity for Women (Eau de Parfum) on sale for £37.
+We've previously spotted a 100ml bottle of Calvin Klein Eternity Moment for Women (Eau de Parfum) on sale for £26.60.
 Its RRP was £73, so it was a pretty big saving.

-As you can get Amazon Student for free for six months, there will be the added perk of free delivery if you buy eligible items (i.e. ones with the Prime logo).
+As you can get Amazon Student for free for six months, there's the added perk of free delivery if you buy eligible items (i.e. ones with the Prime logo).

 Plus, if you're looking for perfume or aftershave from eco-friendly brands, you could try using the Climate Pledge Friendly filter.
 There may not be the biggest range of options, but you might still be able to find products from good fragrance brands at low prices.